-- Remuneration for pain and suffering caused by the development cancer
+- Compensation for pain and suffering caused by the development of cancer

 - Payment of medical costs for diagnosis, treatment, and follow-up care